HMS Escort (H 66)

-Around 1230/23, the aircraft carriers, HMS Ark Royal (Capt.
+Around 1330A/23, the aircraft carriers, HMS Ark Royal (Capt.
 A.J.
 Power, RN, flying the flag of Vice-Admiral L.V.
 Wells, CB, DSO, RN) and HMS Glorious (Capt.
-G. D’Oyly-Hughes, DSO and Bar, DSC, RN) departed Scapa Flow for operations of central Norway.
-They were escorted by the heavy cruiser HMS Berwick (Capt.
+G. D’Oyly-Hughes, DSO and Bar, DSC, RN) departed Scapa Flow for air operations of central Norway.
+On board HMS Ark Royal were 18 Skua's and 5 Rocs as well as 21 Swordfish.
+On board HMS Glorious were 18 Sea Gladiators and 11 Skua's.
+Also on board HMS Glorious were 18 RAF Gladiators which were to be flown off to Norway.
+The carriers were escorted by the heavy cruiser HMS Berwick (Capt.
 I.M.
 Palmer, DSC, RN), AA cruiser HMS Curlew (Capt.
 B.C.B.
 Brooke, RN) and the destroyers HMS Fearless (Cdr.
 K.L.
 Harkness, RN), HMS Fury (Cdr.
 E.W.B.
 Sim, RN), HMS Hasty (Lt.Cdr.
 L.R.K.
 Tyrwhitt, RN), HMS Hereward (Lt.Cdr.
 C.W.
 Greening, RN), HMS Hyperion (Cdr.
 H.St.L.
 Nicolson, RN) and HMS Juno (Cdr.
 W.E.
 Wilson, RN).

-In the evening HMS Glorious flew off eighteen Gladiators to Norway which were to be used in the air defense of the Aandalsnes and Molde area.
+In the evening HMS Glorious flew off the 18 RAF Gladiators to Norway which were to be used in the air defense of the Aandalsnes and Molde area.

-On the 24th air operations were carried out flew missions over Aandalsnes.
+On the 24th air operations were carried out over Aandalsnes.
 All aircraft returned safely to the aircraft carriers.
-Two Skuas crashed landed near the carriers on their return.
+Two Skuas crashed landed near the carriers on their return due to lack of fuel.
 Their crews were rescued by destroyers.

-The carrier force then proceeded to an area between Namsos and Trondheim and at 0300/25 the carriers flew off aircraft to attack the Vaernes airfield and other enemy military targets in the Trondheim area.
-Both aircraft lost four aircraft, some of the crews were picked up by destroyers.
+The carrier force then proceeded to an area between Namsos and Trondheim and at 0300A/25 the carriers flew off aircraft to attack the Vaernes airfield and other enemy military targets in the Trondheim area.
+Both carriers lost four aircraft, some of the crews were picked up by destroyers.

 During flying operations on the 26th two aircraft were lost.